scriptype/salinger/README.md

  - Tools we use can have a good CLI and a rather complex API (or vice versa).
 With Salinger, we can use whichever we want for a task.
  - Every script has its own file.
  - `scripts` field in the `package.json` is still used, but only as entry points for Salinger tasks.
 They are very short.
- - Promise wrappers around the actual script codes, so it's trivial to implement chaining mechanisms between the tasks.
+ - Scripts are run inside promise wrappers, so it's trivial to implement chaining mechanisms between the them.
  - No magic, instant grasp of the full system, almost non-existent learning curve.
  - In a script, `node_module`s are directly callable with their names, as in package.json.
- - Not extendable, nor pluggable or anything like that.
-If you want to have a Salinger behaving differently, fork it and implement that behavior yourself (the code is so small, I'm planning to annotate the source).
-If you think it would be beneficial for everyone, please open a PR and let's discuss it.
+ - Concrete library.
+No moving parts other than a home directory config.

 ## Install